python/cpython/Doc/library/rlcompleter.rst

 --------------

-The :mod:`!rlcompleter` module defines a completion function suitable for the :mod:`readline` module by completing valid Python identifiers and keywords.
+The :mod:`!rlcompleter` module defines a completion function suitable to be passed to :func:`set_completer` in the :mod:`readline` module.

 When this module is imported on a Unix platform with the :mod:`readline` module available, an instance of the :class:`Completer` class is automatically created and its :meth:`~Completer.complete` method is set as the :ref:`readline completer <readline-completion>`.
+The method provides completion of valid Python :ref:`identifiers and keywords <identifiers>`.

 Example::